Global Link has been running community heritage projects since 2013.

 Our work began with the ground-breaking National Heritage Lottery funded project, Documenting Dissent, in which we worked with local groups of volunteers to research histories of dissent, activism and protest in and around Lancaster.
 Building on the initial Documenting Dissent project, we went on to run a series of Heritage Fund projects that added more stories to the Documenting Dissent digital heritage platform.

 In 2019, Global Link teamed up with academics from Lancaster University and the University of St Andrews to run a community heritage partnership project that drew on stories gathered during the Documenting Dissent projects.
 Mobilise! sought to encourage active citizenship and increase people’s confidence about engaging in political and civic life.

-Global Link is currently leading a Heritage Fund regional partnership project, Migration Stories NW, involving five organisations across North West England.
-Each partner is working with local adults and young people to research and document histories of migration in and out of the North West from the Roman period to the present day.
-Our project outputs will demonstrate how the North West has always been a place of migration with people moving in and out from other parts of the British Isles and other parts of the world as a result of conflict, colonialism and trade, as well as in search of work opportunities and a better life.
+Global Link is currently leading a Heritage Fund regional partnership project, Migration Stories NW (2021-2024), involving five organisations across North West England.
+Each partner has worked with local adults and young people to research and document histories of migration in and out of the North West from the Roman period to the present day.
+Our project outputs demonstrate how the North West has always been a place of migration with people moving in and out from other parts of the British Isles and other parts of the world as a result of conflict, colonialism and trade, as well as in search of work opportunities and a better life.